Bregman Proximal Method for Efficient Communications under Similarity: Introduction

 \subsection{Contribution}

-All the existing distributed algorithms exploiting similarity for VI, SPPs, or convex minimization are substantially designed for unconstrained problems and therefore significantly utilizes the Euclidean setup.\footnote{This statement may be confusing to readers familiar with the works of \citet{shamir2014communication,hendrikx2020statistically} who also use the Bregman divergence.
-The significant difference between our work and those works is that we use the Bregman divergence to better fit the problem geometry, while those works use it for statistical preconditioning.
-We emphasize that the methods proposed in those works and all the existing methods are Euclidean while our method is designed for Bregman (non-Euclidean) setup.} However, a vast number of problems have non-Euclidean geometry, e.g., minimization on the probability simplex arising in machine learning \cite{nemirko2021machine}, statistics, chemistry, portfolio management \cite{chang2000heuristics}, optimal transport and Wasserstein barycenters \cite{agueh2011barycenters}.
-Indeed, the Euclidean distance is not well suited for probability vectors.
-Generalizing Euclidean algorithms to non-Euclidean ones is non-trivial and usually involves development of new algorithms.
+All the existing distributed algorithms exploiting similarity for convex minimization, SPPs or VIs are substantially utilizes the Euclidean setup.
+However, a large number of problems have non-Euclidean geometry, e.g., minimization on the probability simplex arising in machine learning \cite{nemirko2021machine}, statistics, chemistry, portfolio management \cite{chang2000heuristics}, optimal transport and Wasserstein barycenters \cite{agueh2011barycenters}.
+Indeed, the Euclidean distance is not well suited for probability measures.
+Generalizing Euclidean algorithms to non-Euclidean ones is non-trivial and usually requires the development of new methods.
 Motivated by this gap between the Euclidean and non-Euclidean algorithms, we aim to design a novel method to tackle the problem geometry.
-To the best of our knowledge, we present the first distributed method utilizing similarity with non-Euclidean setup.
-Technically our approach is based on Bregman proximal maps, which work particularly well in constrained optimization.
-Exploiting Bregman divergence provides us much more flexibility compared to Euclidean projection based methods.
-The additional freedom to choose the Bregman divergence can make it easier to compute the proximal mapping or even produce a closed-form solution.
+To the best of our knowledge, we present the first distributed method utilizing similarity with the non-Euclidean setup.
+Technically our approach is based on the Bregman proximal maps, which work particularly well in constrained optimization.
+Our contribution can be summarized as follows: \begin{itemize} \item We present a \textbf{P}roximal \textbf{A}lgorithm \textbf{u}nder \textbf{S}imilarity (\textsc{PAUS}) that utilizes similarity for VIs with a monotone Lipschitz operator and a convex composite $g$.
+It achieves optimal communication complexity of $\nicefrac{\delta}{\varepsilon}$, where $\varepsilon$ measures the non-optimality gap function, and $\delta$ is the parameter of similarity. \item Our analysis also shows a speedup of \textsc{PAUS} in the case of an operator, that is $\mu$-strongly monotone with respect to the Bregman divergence.
+Our method achieves optimal communication complexity of $\nicefrac{\delta}{\mu}\cdot\log\nicefrac{1}{\varepsilon}$ up to a logarithmic factor.
+The analysis is compatible with an arbitrary Bregman divergence. \item In both cases, we generalize our analysis by adding stochasticity to the method. \textsc{PAUS} achieves $\nicefrac{\delta}{\varepsilon}+\nicefrac{\sigma_*^2}{\varepsilon^2}$ for monotone VIs and $\nicefrac{\delta}{\mu}\cdot\log\nicefrac{1}{\varepsilon} + \nicefrac{\sigma_*^2}{\mu\varepsilon}$ for strongly monotone ones.
+In contrast to classical works that use the \textsc{SGD}-like approach to construct stochastic methods, we require boundedness of the variance of the stochastic oracle $\sigma_*^2$ only at the solution. \item We confirm our theoretical results by numerical experiments. \end{itemize}